Nancy Hodari is a lawyer and the owner of Equilibrium Studio, the first licensed STOTT PILATES training and certification center in the United States.

 - Broadway, off Broadway

-NH favorite Broadway show this season was The Curious Incident of The Dog in The Night.
+NH favorite Broadway show before COVID was The Curious Incident of The Dog in The Night.

 Favorite TV Show: The Good Wife; The Killing